 Despite being only a relatively small country in Northern Europe, the Netherlands has had a significant impact on the world owing to its historical empire and important role on the continent.
-Along with their neighbors (and rivals) Germany, this part of the world has not made as much a name for itself in terms of cuisine as foodie behemoths such as France, Spain and Italy.

 But write them off at your peril!
 Overlooking the tasty delights of the Netherlands will mean you miss out on some of the most exquisite dishes and sweet treats found in Europe.

 Dutch cuisine is typically quite simple: breads, meats, cheeses and vegetables.
 However, owing to its colonisation of far flung countries such as the East Indies, Dutch cuisine began to evolve somewhat over the 20th century to become much more diverse in its range of flavors.